randomthought/ScripScrap/README.md

     visited: /tmp/wiki_visited.txt
 ```

-Now that a the `scrape_config.yaml` file has been created, we can simple run
+Now that a `scrape_config.yaml` file has been created, we can simply run
-ScripScrap using as shown below.
+ScripScrap as shown below.

 ``` sh
 $ stack run -- -f scrape-config.yaml